 As previously noted, the Company's named executive officers do not have employment or change of control agreements.
 Upon termination of employment, whether by resignation, change of control, severance, retirement, or other reason, all officers are eligible to receive lump-sum distributions of their vested accumulated benefits under the Executive Supplemental Retirement Plan and all previously vested stock or stock option grants outstanding at the time of termination of employment.
-Vesting of equity-based compensation does not automatically accelerate upon a change of control.
-As of December 31, 2014, Ms. Skolits was not vested in the aggregate balance in the Executive Supplemental Retirement Plan.
-Vested stock options as of December 31, 2014, are shown in the Equity Awards Outstanding table.
-None of the named executive officers are currently "retirement eligible" under the terms of the performance share award, and thus none are eligible to retain their awards upon termination of employment as of December 31, 2014.
+Vesting of equity-based compensation does not automatically accelerate upon a change of control, except for any unvested performance shares granted on February 18, 2015 which will vest upon change of control.
+In addition, certain of the equity-based compensation will continue to vest following retirement for executive officers who are at least 55 years of age and have completed at least 10 years of continuous service with the Company as of the date of retirement.
+Such vesting will be in accordance with the original vesting schedule determined at the date of grant.
+As of December 31, 2015, Ms. Skolits was not vested in the aggregate balance in the Executive Supplemental Retirement Plan.
+Vested stock options as of December 31, 2015, are shown in the Equity Awards Outstanding table.
 No other payments to any officers would be triggered by such officer's termination of employment.